 The Board of Directors will achieve a diverse composition by including both members from within the Company who are thoroughly familiar with each area of the Company's business as well as outside experts with knowledge, experience, abilities, and insight different from that of the members from within the Company.
 Based on "what the Board of Directors should ideally be," as stated in II.3 "Reasons for selection of present corporate governance system," the skill matrix for the Company's directors and Audit & Supervisory Board members was created and is shown in the appendix to this report.
 Each skill item has been selected through discussions by the Board of Directors, focusing on those required to realize the Company's long-term vision and "Vision for 2030."
 As the knowledge, experience, ability, insight, and other attributes required of the Company's Board of Directors may change in response to changes in management strategies and the external environment, the Board of Directors will continue to discuss the necessary knowledge, experience, ability, insight, and other attributes, and update the skills matrix as necessary.
 The size of the Board of Directors will be appropriate to conducting active discussions and ensuring the briskness of the Board.
-One third or more of the Directors will be Independent Outside Directors in order to strive for greater managerial transparency.
+One third or more of the Directors will be Independent Outside Directors in order to strive for greater managerial transparency (the reason that the ratio of the Company's independent outside directors is less than one-third of all directors as of the date of filing of this report is described in Principle 4.8: Effective Use of Independent Directors).